DavidBoja/Google-device-location/README.md

 ### Usage
 ```
-python3 get_mobile_location.py GMAIL GMAIL_PASSWORD DEVICE_NAME --LOCALLY
+python3 get_mobile_location.py GMAIL GMAIL_PASSWORD DEVICE_NAME --HEROKU
 ```
 where:
-1. GMAIL = your gmail address
+1. GMAIL = your gmail address (str)
-2. GMAIL_PASSWORD = your gmail address password
+2. GMAIL_PASSWORD = your gmail address password (str)
 3. DEVICE_NAME = the device that has the google account assigned to it.
-The name must be precise as on the Google's "Find my phone" site
+The name must be precise as on the Google's "Find my phone" site (str)
-4. --LOCALLY = Optional flag.
-If True, the script opens the google
+4. --HEROKU = Optional flag.
+If added, the script runs windowlessly.
+More info below.

 or rather:
 ```
-latitude, longitude = get_location(GMAIL, GMAIL_PASSWORD, DEVICE_NAME, LOCALLY)
+latitude, longitude = get_location(GMAIL, GMAIL_PASSWORD, DEVICE_NAME, HEROKU=False)
 ```
 within python.